 When listing with Airbnb, make sure your listing communicates that you have what guests are looking for.

-Airbnb Hosting Tip: This is again when it helps to have your ideal guest in mind.
+Pro Tip: This is again when it helps to have your ideal guest in mind.
 For example, is your Airbnb perfect for a group of friends?
 Then maybe your high-speed wifi is great for streaming movies together.
 Is your property ideal for extended work-from-home stays?
 Then share that your wifi is fast enough to effectively work remotely.

 5. Not having specific, comprehensive house rules